Sex and Gender-Based Misconduct Policy (Title IX)

 - A report to Law Enforcement.
 If an incident involves criminal conduct, the victim may make a complaint to law enforcement.

 The options for reporting above are not mutually exclusive, and an individual may pursue one option but not the other.
-An individual may obtain the services of a confidential resource and decide at that time or a later time to report to the College.
-An individual may report to the College and also make a report to law enforcement or may make a report to only the College or only to law enforcement.
+An individual may obtain the services of a confidential resource and decide at that time or a later time to report to the University.
+An individual may report to the University and also make a report to law enforcement or may make a report to only the University or only to law enforcement.

-If a Complainant discloses an incident to a College employee who is responsible for responding to or reporting a violation of this Policy but wishes to maintain confidentiality or does not consent to the institution’s request to initiate an investigation, the Title IX Coordinator must weigh the request against the College’s obligation to provide a safe, non-discriminatory environment for all members of its community.
-The College shall assist with academic, transportation, employment, and other reasonable and available accommodations regardless of reporting choices.
+If a Complainant discloses an incident to a University employee who is responsible for responding to or reporting a violation of this Policy but wishes to maintain confidentiality or does not consent to the institution’s request to initiate an investigation, the Title IX Coordinator must weigh the request against the University’s obligation to provide a safe, non-discriminatory environment for all members of its community.
+The University shall assist with academic, transportation, employment, and other reasonable and available accommodations regardless of reporting choices.

 A person seeking to understand their options pursuant to this Policy should reach out to the Title IX Coordinator at 844-427-4356.